Easter Island butterflyfish

 The Easter Island butterflyfish (Chaetodon litus) or white-tip butterflyfish, is a species of subtropical fish in the family Chaetodontidae.
-It is endemic to the seas round Easter Island, 3500 km off the coast of mainland Chile.
+It is endemic to the seas around Easter Island, 3500 km off the coast of mainland Chile.

 Description

 Butterflyfish have deep, laterally flattened bodies, a slightly upturned snout, uninterrupted dorsal fins and unforked, broadly wedge-shaped tail fins with flat ends.
 Chaetodon litus has a rectangular outline and is silvery-grey with white-edged scales.
 The maximum length is 15.5 cm long.
 The dorsal fin has 13 spines and 23 to 25 soft rays while the anal fin has 3 spines and 19 or 20 soft rays.

 Distribution and habitat

 The Easter Island butterflyfish is native to the waters around Easter Island and is found nowhere else.
 Its preferred habitat is on reefs and among volcanic boulders heavily clad in brown algae at depths down to about 20 m.
 Juvenile fish are sometimes found among corals in rock pools.